 Social and Collaborative search

 With the popularity of social networking sites like Facebook and Twitter, people are increasingly turning to their online social networks to fulfill their information needs.
 I am interested in social search, which is the augmentation of Web search activities through social interactions and feedback from social networks.
 I have studied social Q&A on sites like Twitter and Quora.
 A related area is collaborative Web search, where people search Web sites collaboratively for tasks like planning a family vacation or finding health care information.
 I studied how groups find, share, and made sense of information and developed a tool called CoSense.
 I also studied collaborative sensemaking during search tasks on a table-top surface.

 Collaborative Sensemaking and Decision-Making

 A challenging aspect of collaborative information tasks is sensemaking.
-For my dissertation, I conducted an ethnographic study of collaborative sensemaking among healthcare providers in the emergency department of the Penn State Hershey Medical Center.
-I also studied collaborative sensemaking during search tasks on table-top surfaces.
+For my dissertation, I studied collaborative sensemaking among healthcare providers in the emergency department of the Penn State Hershey Medical Center.
+I also studied collaborative sensemaking, information seeking, and decision-making during emergency crisis response.